cahya-wirawan/deepracer-tools/README.md

    ```
 2. aws-createLeaderboardSubmission

-   This script submit a model.
+   The script submit a model.
 An example to run it and its output if you have submitted a model in the last 30 minutes:
    ```
    $ ./aws-createLeaderboardSubmission DR-Local
    {